palantir/conjure/readme.md

  * `package`: the package under which to render this service
  * `base-path`: the base HTTP path to serve endpoints on this service (default `/`)
- * `default-authz`: the default type of authorization to apply to this service (default `none`).
+ * `default-auth`: the default type of auth to apply to this service (default `none`).
 Options are:
     * `none`: do not apply authorization requirements
     * `header`: apply an `Authorization` header argument/requirement to every